 Tentatively she stood to her feet.
 Drops of sweat and dust rolled down her forehead and neck.

 Her back hunched, a body instinctively trained from years of pain.
 Yet now she felt nothing, no spasms or pangs.
 She drew her shoulders back, forcing herself to stand tall.
 Still no pain.
 A sigh of relief slipped from behind lips still covered by her cloak.
 She had forgotten how it felt to be well.

-As the wonder enveloped Magdala, the Rabbi in white tunic turned and looked straight at her.
+As the wonder enveloped the town of Magdala, the Rabbi in the white tunic turned and looked straight at her.